* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Formerly TSheets, QuickBooks Time is a cloud-based time tracking and employee scheduling software solution built alongside Intuit’s payroll tools.
 It also manages time-off requests, allows users to attach photos, and supports time kiosks built into tablets.
 If you’re already using QuickBooks for payroll, it’s a solid choice.

-QuickBooks Time has a 4.8 out of 5 rating on Capterra, with most users praising its user-friendliness.
-However, as a tool that scales up to large enterprises, some reviews find that the features feel expensive for smaller teams.
+QuickBooks Time has a 4.8 out of 5 rating on Capterra, with most users praising its ease of use.
+However, as a tool that scales up to large enterprises, some reviewers find that the features feel expensive for smaller teams.
 You also can’t get geofencing unless you pay for “Workforce Elite,” which costs $134/month plus $12/employee/month.

 Key Features